2007 Google Darpa Urban Challenge

-Jeff Walz, Director of University Relations, Google, talks about Google, and their relationship with sponsoring University led projects.
-Google funds two teams for the 2007 Darpa Urba Challenge, Stanford, and Carnegie Mellon, who coincidently, have a rivalry going.
+Jeff Walz, Director of University Relations, Google, talks about Google, and its relationship with sponsoring University-led projects.
+Google funds two teams for the 2007 Darpa Urban Challenge, Stanford, and Carnegie Mellon, who coincidently, have a rivalry going.

 The DARPA Grand Challenge is a prize competition for driverless cars, sponsored by the Defense Advanced Research Projects Agency (DARPA), the central research organization of the United States Department of Defense.
 Congress has authorized DARPA to award cash prizes to further DARPAs mission to sponsor revolutionary, high-payoff research that bridges the gap between fundamental discoveries and their use for national security.